mar-pan/pjatk-docker/1. Dockerfile intro/README.md

     ```
     cat /etc/issue
     ```
-6. Change your system version to Ubuntu 20.04 by changing the FROM instruction inside Dockerfile (1.
+6. Change system version to Ubuntu 20.04 by changing the FROM instruction inside Dockerfile (1.
 Dockerfile intro/Dockerfile):
     ```
     FROM ubuntu:18.04
     ```